Are You Taking the Plunge? The Polar Bear Plunge, That Is!

 Please note, most Polar Bear Plunges are charity events with registration fees and/or minimum pledge amounts required.

 Plunges in January and February

-The Special Olympics holds the first of their two annual Polar Bear Plunges on January 14.
+The Special Olympics holds the first of their two annual Polar Bear Plunges on January 16.
 Participants are requested to pledge $100 or more.
-Meet at the Wildwood Convention Center.
-Perks of this plunge include a warm indoor place to register and change.
+The plunge happens at 1 PM near the Wildwood Convention Center.

 Long Branch, NJ